lkarsten/mcast2http/README.md

 will send any data received from the group 239.255.0.10 on port 1234 to curl (which will print to stdout, ruining your terminal :-)).

-Content-Type is application/octet-stream.

-Typical usage is for viewing dvb/mpeg2ts streams.
-Usually an .m3u playlist file fed to VLC/Kodi make more suitable clients.

-There is no authorization or authentication.
+Typical usage is for viewing DVB (MPEG2 TS) streams, possibly from MuMuDVB or similar software.

+A sample .m3u playlist file for VLC, Kodi or similar players is included.

 Back of envelope performance evaluation indicate that this will serve 100-500Mbit/s on recent hardware.
 I don't believe it to handle multiple